brontosaurusrex/brontosaurusrex.github.io/_posts/2024-05-26-Piper-offline-voices.md

 - Download/unpack the piper tarball
 - Download voices from https://github.com/rhasspy/piper/blob/master/VOICES.md
-- Make sure the naming is correct, for example: alan.onnx and alan.onnx.json
+- Make sure the naming is correct, for example:
+`alan.onnx` and `alan.onnx.json`.

 Maybe add ~/piper to PATH in .zshrc